chengweng0410/Credit_Card_Churn_Analytic/README.md

 #### Heatmap of correlation between the features
 ![](/images/1.BCA_heatmap.png)
-Based on the heatmap, it can be seen that the correlation between Customer_Status_code with Credit_Limit Total_Trans_Amt (RM), Total_Trans_Ct and Total_Revolving_Bal (RM) are with negative assosciation (<0).
+<br>Based on the heatmap, it can be seen that the correlation between Customer_Status_code with Credit_Limit Total_Trans_Amt (RM), Total_Trans_Ct and Total_Revolving_Bal (RM) are with negative assosciation (<0).
 For Total_Revolving_Bal (RM) and Total_Trans_Ct, the relationships with Customer_Status_code are considered high (the lower the values, the higher the possibility a customer will churn). <br> As for the rest of the variables, there are with positive association with Customer_Status_Code.
 However, the values are closer to zero, which means there is no linear relationship with Customer_Status_code.